andreabenini/podmaster/forklift/README.md

 - Basic container images management: create (manually/script), rename, delete
 - Container management: create, run, attach, stop, kill, rename, log
 - Running locally or on a remote SSH connection, text only, no GUI required
-- Curses based GUI utility with just a few keys: cursor arrows, enter, escape
+- Pure python based GUI utility with just a few keys: cursor arrows, enter, escape
-- **NOT** related to Kubernetes, orchestrators or pods, just "simple" containers.
+- **NOT** related to Kubernetes, orchestrators or pods, just _"simple"_ containers.
     Targeted to personal workstations and workflows, no matter if local or on a remote ssh shell
-- python-curses is the only requirement, no extra deps, no curses library widgets.
-Everything builtin and self contained in the project
+- Everything is builtin and self contained in the project, no deps, just pure python3
-- _.yaml_ based user configuration
+- _.yaml_ based user configuration (without pyyaml dep !)
 - Container engine independent, tested on: **_docker, podman_**.
 LXD might be the next if someone requires it
 - Build images and container from within the utility, ContainerCommander like style